mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Zoom_icon_in_app_bar.md

 2. Set the Zoom setting by running the slash command `/zoom settings` to `Ask` for using Personal Meeting ID when creating a meeting.
 3. Click on the Zoom icon in the app bar/channel header when there is no recent Zoom meeting in the channel or DM/GM on MM.

+**Expected**

+The user should get the slack attachment to select the type of meeting to create in the desired channel or DM/GM on MM.

 **Step 4**

 1. Connect your MM account to your Zoom account using the slash command `/zoom connect`.
 2. Create a meeting by running the slash command `/zoom start <meeting topic>` in any desired channel or DM/GM on MM.
 3. Click on the Zoom icon in the app bar/channel header in the desired channel or DM/GM on MM.

+**Expected**

+The user should get the message about an already created Zoom meeting and should get the slack attachment with the option to select `Create New Meeting` or `Join Existing Meeting` in the desired channel or DM/GM on MM.

 **Step 5**